Candidates - NT Legislative Assembly

 - an annual report required under an Act or another publication of an Agency*

 - a business or visiting card that promotes the candidacy of a person in an election.

 * In this section; publication, of an Agency, does not include a publication that is published for the first time within six months immediately before a general election if the publication includes a picture of an MLA.

-- induce a person to vote for a particular candidate
+- inducing a person not to vote for a particular candidate

-- induce a person to vote at the election
+- inducing a person not to vote at the election

 A person must not wear or display a badge, emblem, t-shirt, poster or other thing associated with a political party or candidate in a voting centre.